 In the afternoon of August 11, 2013, the Special Committee held a telephonic meeting with representatives of Sullivan & Cromwell, Richards Layton and Lazard to receive an update on the status of the transaction.
-Representatives from Sullivan & Cromwell and Lazard discussed with the Special Committee the issues related to the "sources and uses" of funds and certain steps proposed to be taken by management in connection with the transaction, including the deferral of certain capital expenditures, the postponement without interest or penalty of certain tax payments and the acceleration of certain asset sales, as well as Mr. Murdock's commitment to contribute up to \$50 million in additional equity financing in order to address the concerns that had been raised regarding certainty of sufficient funds to consummate the transaction.
+Representatives from Sullivan & Cromwell and Lazard discussed with the Special Committee the issues related to the "sources and uses" of funds and certain steps proposed to be taken by management in connection with the transaction, including the deferral or delay of capital expenditures in the amount of approximately \$40 million, the postponement without interest or penalty of tax payments in the amount of approximately \$20 million and the potential acceleration of asset sales in the amount of approximately \$20 million (aggregating approximately \$60 million to \$80 million), as well as Mr. Murdock's commitment to contribute up to \$50 million in additional equity financing in order to address the concerns that had been raised regarding certainty of sufficient funds to consummate the transaction.
 During the meeting, the Special Committee also discussed the amount of the reverse break fee and the terms of the proposed "go-shop" provision.
 A representative of Sullivan & Cromwell explained that a representative of Paul Hastings had emphasized that Mr. Murdock was at the very edge of what he was prepared to agree to in order to get a deal done at the current offer price and would not accept a reverse break fee higher than \$50 million.
 Following discussion, the Special Committee determined to proceed with a \$50 million reverse break fee in order to secure a deal at a price of \$13.50 per share.
 The Special Committee meeting then adjourned.